 The move towards energy-efficient and sustainable high-rise buildings is gaining momentum every day.
-Although they can accommodate more people, high-rise residential buildings are proportionally more resource-hungry than lower rise buildings.
+Although they can accommodate more people, high-rise residential buildings are proportionally more resource-hungry than lower-rise buildings.
 In high-rise buildings, the structure is a large portion of the overall cost, and hence, the building materials and construction process can significantly influence its overall efficiency and sustainability.

-The structural materials used in high-rise buildings are typically one or a combination of concrete, structural steel and composite systems.
+The structural materials used in high-rise buildings are typically one or a combination of concrete, structural steel, and composite systems.
 The functional demands of high-rise structures require the use of durable materials such as High-Performance Concrete and Self-Compacting Concrete.
 High Volume Fly Ash Concrete represents an emerging technology for highly durable and resource-efficient concrete structures.
-While the trend in the development of higher strength steel and concrete is not stopping, use of new materials with superior performance, such as engineered timber, is gaining significant momentum.
+While the trend in the development of higher strength steel and concrete is not stopping, the use of new materials with superior performance, such as engineered timber, is gaining significant momentum.

 Concrete waterproofing admixtures eliminate the need for conventional external waterproofing membranes and saves time during construction.
 These admixtures transform concrete into a water-resistant barrier by becoming an integral part of the concrete matrix.
 This is important for high-rise buildings as faster construction means less cost involved.